-At West Central Women’s Resource Centre, we work toward achieving our vision on multiple levels, which includes advocating for systems and policies that help empower women and families in our community.
+At West Central Women’s Resource Centre, we work toward achieving our vision on multiple levels, which includes advocating for systems and policies that help empower women and gender-diverse people, and their families, in our community.
 Below are some examples of the research and policy we are currently undertaking.

-West Central Women’s Resource Centre is leading the creation of a strategy to end gender-based homelessness to be implemented within Winnipeg’s 10 Year Plan to End Homelessness.
+West Central Women’s Resource Centre is leading the creation of Connecting the Circle: A Gender-Based Strategy to End Homelessness in Winnipeg to be implemented within Winnipeg’s 10 Year Plan to End Homelessness.
 Women, trans, two-spirit and gender non-conforming individuals experience unique paths to homelessness due to gender-based experiences in communities and social systems.
 The Strategy will include targets and timelines for closing gendered systemic gaps, including at minimum targeted recommendations to improved gender-based supports for those exiting Violence Against Women shelters and Correctional institutions.

 The strategy is comprised of